CodeNow/devops-scripts/ansible/roles/pull_kill_start/README.md

 Role Name
 ========

-Ansible Role to Install base_centos deps
+Ansible Role to pull an image down, kill the running image, and start the new image

 Author Information
 ------------------

-# anandkumarpatel
+# chris neill
 ###         #